 2011: Bronze Award to the Efficency 2011 (to Barceló Group)

 Barceló Hotel Group is the hotel division of the Barceló Group.
-At present the group has 230 four and five star urban and holiday hotels, and over 50.000 rooms distributed throughout 21 countries.
+At present the group has more than 250 four and five star urban and holiday hotels, and over 55.000 rooms distributed throughout 22 countries.
 The brand architecture is constituted by 4 insignias: Royal Hideaway Luxury Hotels & Resorts, Barceló Hotels & Resorts, Occidental Hotels & Resorts and Allegro Hotels.
-It is the third largest chain in Spain and the forty-fourth largest at international level.
+It is the second largest chain in Spain and the 31st largest at international level.

 Our main objective of this institution is to carry out projects which contribute to the improvement of society as a whole, insisting on programs related to health, education, economic development and housing.
 An overview of this humanitarian and social work is given in this video.
 Furthermore, the Barceló Foundation does some artistics and cultural activities in Majorca, where is the headquarters of the institution.